nasa/Transform-to-Open-Science/resources/activities/readme.md

 # Organizing open science activities

-Activities that teach about open science can be organized everywhere!
-Are you attending a conference and want to organize a TOPS activitie?
-Do you want to organize an activity at your institutions or center or science team?
+TOPS welcomes you to organize and run your own activities.
+Activities that teach about open science can be organized anywhere!
+- Are you attending a conference and want to organize a TOPS activitie?
+- Do you want to organize an activity at your institutions or center or science team?

 We can help!

-Here is all you need for a self-organized activities.

-TOPS welcomes you to organize and run your own activities.
+Resources:
 - [booth](.\booth\readme.md)
 - [keynote](.\keynote\readme.md)
 - [panel](.\panel\readme.md)